-146. This licensing authority has not passed a 'no casino' resolution under section 166 of the Gambling Act 2005, but is aware that it has the power to do so.
+169. This licensing authority has not passed a 'no casino' resolution under section 166 of the Gambling Act 2005, but is aware that it has the power to do so.
 Should this licensing authority decide in the future to pass such a resolution, it will update this policy statement with details of that resolution.
-Any such decision will be taken by the full council assembly.
+Any such decision will be taken by the full Council assembly.
+At the time of publication, Southwark did not have any licensed casino premises.